 If paint does bleed under the tape, there are ways to clean up the edges and make them straight again after painting.
 To get to know my personally experienced paint bleeding fixes, stay tuned to the rest of the blog.

-How to stop paint bleeding under tape
+- How to fix paint bleed under tape car?

 Why Does My Paint Bleed Under Tape?